satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image03.png
    :align: center
    :alt:
-Figure X. Example of a metric for quantifying contributor frequency.
+Figure 7.
+Example of a metric for quantifying contributor frequency.
 Quotes over Time (www.qovert.info) tracked the top-quoted people from Reuters Alertnet News on a range of topics, and presents their quotes on a timeline, where color denotes the identity of a speaker and bar height